The Ginsburg-Scalia Fellowship

 Supreme Court Justices Ruth Bader Ginsburg and Antonin Scalia defended civil liberties, albeit from opposite ends of the jurisprudential spectrum.
 Their legendary friendship was a beacon of collegiality in a world increasingly clouded by partisan rancor.

-NCLA will select 18 Fellows from both sides of the political aisle – nine Ruth Bader Ginsburg Fellows and nine Antonin Scalia Fellows – nominated for participation by the law firms where they will be working as summer associates.
-Fellows will attend eight evening dinner lectures in June and July, led by renowned legal scholars, judges, government officials, and respected legal practitioners, including Randy Barnett, Don Elliott, Philip Hamburger, Gary Lawson, Hon.
+Each year, NCLA selects 18 Fellows from both sides of the political aisle – nine Ruth Bader Ginsburg Fellows and nine Antonin Scalia Fellows – nominated for participation by the law firms where they will be working as summer associates.
+Fellows attend eight evening dinner lectures in June and July, led by renowned legal scholars, judges, government officials, and respected legal practitioners.
+Lectures in prior years have included Randy Barnett, Don Elliott, Philip Hamburger, Christopher Landau, Gary Lawson, Jennifer Mascott, Hon.
 Neomi Rao, John Yoo, and others.

-In honor of the collegial tradition of Justices Ginsburg and Scalia, the fellowship will open with an introductory dinner and visit to the Kennedy Center to see an opera, Carmen.
-The program will culminate in a civil, public debate between two notable attorneys and two fellows who come at a key constitutional issue from opposite ideological perspectives.
-This final debate will celebrate the non-partisan nature of our basic civil liberties, as well as the legal profession’s historical role in safeguarding those freedoms against infringement by the Administrative State.
+In honor of the collegial tradition of Justices Ginsburg and Scalia, the fellowship opens with an introductory dinner and visit to the Kennedy Center to see an opera.
+The program culminates in a civil, public debate between two notable attorneys who come at a key constitutional issue from opposite ideological perspectives (past debate participants have included Thomas Dupree, Jonathan Brightbill, and others).
+This final debate celebrates the non-partisan nature of our basic civil liberties, as well as the legal profession’s historical role in safeguarding those freedoms against infringement by the Administrative State.

-Sign me up to learn more about the Ginsburg-Scalia Fellowship!
+Sign me up to learn more about the Ginsburg-Scalia Fellowship or to nominate a candidate for the fellowship!

 By filling out this form you agree that you are over 18 years of age and that you wish to receive occasional emails from NCLA about campaigns and other issues on NCLALegal.org.
 You may unsubscribe at any time.